Sama-Borhani/equity_var_backtesting-/PROJECT_SUMMARY.md

 - Jump diffusion improves intuition around extreme events but is sensitive to rolling calibration
 - Model failures are systematic, highlighting limitations of Gaussian-based assumptions

----

-## Conclusion

-This project demonstrates how stochastic processes from the course translate directly into real-world risk systems.
-The key insight is not that one model is correct, but that **model validation through backtesting is essential**, and understanding *why* models fail is as important as building them.